shadrackmason-ship-it/PUBG-GAME/README.md

-## PUBG GAME GUIDE
+##  GAME GUIDE
 A lightweight PUBG GAME GUIDE web page that helps players explore weopons,compare states,and improve gameplay strategy.Built for lerning

 ## FEATURES
-.Search all PUBG  weopons instantly
+.Search all PUBG  weapons instantly
 .filter weopons by category(AR,SMRG,SR,DMR)
-.Uses local weopons.json data
+.Uses local Package.json data

 ## HOW IT WORKS
-1. Weopons.json stores all pubg weopons data
+1. Package.json stores all games and weopons data
 2. api.js loads the data into the app
 3.app.js
       .Displays weopons